ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 A minimal payment module receives a price in ```honey```, converts this price to a currency via an agreed-upon price oracle, sends the payment and returns when the payment is processed (either successfully or unsuccessfully).
 Making it clear in the code that this is the minimum expected from a payment module will both increase the readability and auditability of the Swarm source code, but will also make it easier for other payment methods to implement the payment module interface, hereby allowing users to choose how they want to settle their payments, which increases the resilience of the network and enlarges the potential user base.

-Incorporating the required abstractions to support payment modules will require modifying the handshake protocol, the message handling, and the accounting and payment strategies implemented at the moment.
+Incorporating the required abstractions to support payment modules will require modifying, the message handling, and the accounting and payment strategies implemented at the moment.

 ## Motivation
 <!--The motivation is critical for SWIPs that want to change the Swarm protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SWIP solves.
 SWIP submissions without sufficient motivation may be rejected outright.-->